0lapro/chatterserver/README.md

 # Logging
 The logging allows for additional understanding of the application for analytic purpose.
 Two types of logging in the program, one is rough and the other is not.
 Rough logging is the print lines attached to most of the line of codes to see or track whether the code functions as intended and to track where any problem occurs.
-This rough loggin was included when I was testing the code but left there just in case anybody is interested but you can remove them carefully without mistakenly deleting any other thing unintentionally and it will not affect the code.
+This rough logging was included when I was testing the code but left there just in case anybody is interested, but you can remove them carefully without mistakenly deleting any other thing unintentionally, and it will not affect the code.
 The other logging is a logger class from one of the utility tools in the program.
-The Comments allow you to see clearly my intention when writing the code and what each line of code is aimed to achieve.
+The comments allow you to see clearly my intention when writing the code and what each line of code is aimed to achieve.

 # How it works
 1. One or more clients can join the chat [GITHUB] (https://github.com/0lapro/chatterclient) by connecting to the server with a username.